sam-doomguy/documentation-api/TemplateScanner.md

+# Archived

+Please access Trend Micro Cloud One - Conformity's public [API documentation here](https://cloudone.trendmicro.com/docs/conformity/api-reference/) for the most updated version.
+This GitHub repository is no longer maintained and has been archived for historical purposes.

+---

 # Cloud Conformity Template Scanner API

 ## Introduction
 Cloud Conformity provides Template Scanner capability as a preventative measure to ensure your AWS infrastructure remains compliant by detecting risks in template files before they are launched into AWS.